-In the mid-1800s, the British influenced a lot of Australian architects to create homes and buildings inspired by Italian architecture during the Renaissance period.
-Our architects channeled the intricate and symmetrical design features of Italian homes into Australian domestic architecture.
+In the mid-1800s, the British influenced a lot of Australian designers to create homes and buildings inspired by Italian architecture during the Renaissance period.
+Our designers channeled the intricate and symmetrical design features of Italian homes into Australian domestic architecture.
 Some of these Italianate-style homes are Victorian terraces and grand Italian villas you often see in suburbs.
 We still see these structures today.

 Are you planning to buy one of these which are on the market today?
 If you are, continue reading this blog to know more about them.